uchicago-cs/chiventure/docs/wdl.md

 - intro: `<STRING WITH MAX LENGTH 500 CHAR>` which is the introduction statement.
 A string description that is shown at the beginning of the game.
 - end: `<CONDITION>` a condition specification for how the game ends.
 This must be one of two ways:
    1. The inventory contains a specific item
-    - Ex. inventory contains: emerald gem
+    - Ex. inventory contains: "emerald gem"

-   2. The number of points that the player has accumulated
+   2. The player is located in a specific room
-    - Ex. num_points = 100
+    - Ex. in_room: "BEDROOM"

 ### GAME example:
 ```yaml